Web3NL/motoko-book/src/common-programming-concepts/functions.md

 };
 ```

 The function is now marked private.
 All arguments **must** be annotated.
 Type inference doesn't work here.
-In this case we take in one argument and call it `x`.
+In this case we take in one argument and name it `x`.
 We also type annotate it with `Nat`.

 Lets proceed by adding a return type to this function and actually returning a value of that type: